 For many people, oral surgery may be a frightening concept.
-At first, you may not know what to expect, and tons of question will flood your head.
+At first, you may not know what to expect, and tons of questions will flood your head.
 However, when you begin to understand what oral surgery is and how to deal with it, your anxiety will be reduced.
 This article will explore what to expect before and after oral surgery, and how you can prepare for it.

 What is Oral Surgery?

-There are a large variety of oral surgical procedures.
+There is a large variety of oral surgical procedures.
 Some of the most common surgeries are tooth extractions and dental implants.
 Whatever the method may be, most operations are performed by dentists and oral surgeons.
 In most cases, these professionals do a great job of minimizing complications during surgery.
 This includes pain, bleeding, and the risk of infections.
 With that being said, oral surgery is typically a straightforward and easy procedure.